junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
 His brain has already rewired the meaning of that word into -- "Cas".

-Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
+Right around the time when Dean wonders if he can sneak out of the room without the other two noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy?"
-Dean gratefully lays down the book in his hands that must have more than a thousand pages with packed tiny fonts without any picture, and gets up promptly.
+Dean gratefully lays down the book in his hands that must have more than a thousand pages with packed tiny fonts without any pictures, and gets up promptly.
 "What do you get?"

 Dean and Cas gather around him, each taking a side of the chair and leaning on the armrest over Sam's shoulder.

 Sam fingers the line he's reading.
 It's Enochian.
-Apparently Sam must have learnt to read Enochian some time ago secretly and Dean is the only one in the room blinking blindly at it right now.
+Apparently, Sam must have learnt to read Enochian some time ago secretly and Dean is the only one in the room blinking blindly at it right now.

 Cas translates for him: "*The brightest of all light can purify darkness.*"

-Sam points at a short line of hand-written notes in the margin right by the Enochian, "I'm actually reading this note."
+Sam points at a short line of handwritten notes in the margin right by the Enochian, "I'm actually reading this note."

 Dean leans closer. "'*Darkness cannot drive out darkness, only light can do that.*' Why does that sound so familiar?"

 Sam answers immediately, "Martin Luther King Jr."

 "And that's connected to our problem how?"
-Dean frowns, letting go for once to not mock at Sam's obsession with these historical figures that he can never understand.
+Dean frowns, letting go for once to not mock Sam's obsession with these historical figures that he can never understand.

 "I'm thinking," Sam grooms through his thoughts with waving hands, "if that Angel Black Death plague is a symptom when angels get in too close contact with Darkness, and angels' true forms are like flowing lights, then it's practically *literally* a metaphor to say 'Light is getting consumed by the Darkness'.
-With the opposite of light -- the absence of light -- in their system, angels can't heal, that's why they're dying, and eventually all lights get consumed and they end up dead.
+With the opposite of light -- the absence of light -- in their system, angels can't heal; that's why they're dying, and eventually all lights get consumed and they end up dead.
 It sort of makes sense."

 "And so the cure is... giving them more light?"
 Dean tries to catch up, connecting the dots.